Where are Milky Way's Hadronic PeVatrons?: Models of the Hadronic Source Population: Technical Methods

 \end{itemize}

 We also calculate expectations for future data.

 \begin{itemize}

 \item \emph{Expected source counts for IceCube-Gen2:} The sensitivity depends on the details of the detector and search strategies, which are uncertain, but an overall factor of five improvement is expected~\cite{2021JPhG...48f0501A}.
-We estimate the sensitivity of Gen2 by scaling the 5$\sigma$ discovery-level fluxes from the existing IceCube searches by this factor.
-We use the same $\theta_{\rm PSF}$ as for IceCube, although some improvements are expected.
+We estimate the sensitivity of Gen2 by scaling the 5$\sigma$ discovery-level fluxes from the existing IceCube searches by this factor. {We use $\theta_{\rm PSF}=0.3^\circ$ for track at Gen-2.
+For cascade, we use the same $\theta_{\rm PSF}$ as for IceCube, although some improvements are expected.}.
 The detection horizon is 1.3~kpc~$(\Gamma_{\rm CR}/0.03$~yr$^{-1})^{-1/2}$ $(n_{\rm src}^{\rm gas}/1$~cm$^{-3})^{1/2}$.

 \item \emph{Expected source counts for other neutrino experiments:} Several neutrino telescopes, all in the northern hemisphere, are planning to use water instead of ice.
 Those include KM3NeT, P-ONE, Baikal-GVD, and TRIDENT~\cite{2016JPhG...43h4001A, 2018arXiv180810353B, 2020NatAs...4..913A, 2022arXiv220704519Y}.
 Those experiments are expected to have better angular resolution than IceCube, improving the power for finding sources, and also covering a large portion of sky outside IceCube's best range.
-Although the details are still uncertain, analyses by KM3NeT suggests a source flux sensitivity of $\simeq$ (0.8--1.6) $\times 10^{-12}$~erg~cm$^{-2}$~s$^{-1}$, comparable to IceCube, but over a different range of sky ($-1 < \sin \delta < 0.8$)~\cite{2019APh...111..100A}.
+Although the details are still uncertain, analyses {for KM3NeT/ARCA} suggests a source flux sensitivity of $\simeq$ (0.8--1.6) $\times 10^{-12}$~erg~cm$^{-2}$~s$^{-1}$ {in 6 years}, comparable to IceCube, but over a different range of sky ($-1 < \sin \delta < 0.8$)~\cite{2019APh...111..100A} {(see also Ref.~\cite{2018APh...100...69A})}.
 We calculate the source-detection expectations for these combined experiments by assuming a uniform sensitivity over the entire sky (combining with IceCube or Gen2), using two values of 1.2 (``KM3") and 0.16 (``KM3$\times5$") in units of $10^{-12}$~erg~cm$^{-2}$~s$^{-1}$ per flavor at 50~TeV.
 As a reference, the neutrino sources detectable with ``KM3$\times5$" sensitivity should have a hadronic gamma-ray flux of 0.3~Crab at 100 TeV.
 The detection horizon for the ``KM3$\times5$" case is still small; 1.5~kpc for $\Gamma_{\rm CR}=0.03$~yr$^{-1}$ and $n_{\rm src}^{\rm gas}=1$~cm$^{-3}$.
 In all cases, we assume $\theta_{\rm PSF} = 0.3^\circ$, which is conservative for KM3NeT~\cite{2016JPhG...43h4001A}.

 \end{itemize}